 Things You'll Need

-Cut the other ear the same way.
+Cut out the other ear

 Wrap the felt ears around the headband on each side.
 Cows' ears stick straight out from their heads at the sides.
 Glue the two halves of the ears together tightly to the headband, matching the edges.
 Use a clothespin to hold the base of the ears firmly against the headband until it dries.

 While the glue is still wet, wrap each felt ear around the headband on one side in a position just above the costume wearer's own ear.
 Cows' ears stick straight out from their heads at the sides.
 Press the two halves of the ears together tightly, enclosing the headband at the base.